 Bulk Pesticide: “Any liquid pesticide in a container larger than 55 gallons (208 liters) or dry pesticide in undivided quantities greater than 100 pounds (45 kilograms).”
 Bulk pesticides fall under the rules outlined in ATCP 33. [ ATCP 29.01(8m) ]

-Certified: The WDATCP will certify an applicator when they determine that the applicator has met the pesticide applicator training knowledge requirements.
+Certified: DATCP will certify an applicator when they determine that the applicator has met the pesticide applicator training knowledge requirements.
+They do this by passing a certification exam.
 Certification must be renewed every 5 years.

 Commercial Applicator Types: